University of Ottawa Award for Excellence in Research

 The objective of the award is to focus attention on research at the University of Ottawa by recognizing annually two members of its teaching staff who have earned distinction for themselves and for the University as a result of the importance and exceptional characteristics of their research work.

 3.1 The recipients of the award (the Researcher of the Year) shall receive an honorarium, of equal value, as provided by the sponsoring organizations.

 3.2 There will be a formal presentation of the award at the Reception for Excellence in Research that takes place every year in the fall and in which we pay tribute to all professors who have received important awards throughout the year.
 There will also be a promotional campaign to highlight the recipients’ contributions, their fields of expertise and enhance the prestige of the Award for Excellence in Research.

 4. RESEARCH AWARDS COMMITTEE

-Administration of the award and selection of recipients shall be the responsibility of the COMMITTEE FOR THE UNIVERSITY OF OTTAWA AWARD FOR EXCELLENCE IN RESEARCH (the Research Awards Committee).
+Administration of the award and selection of recipients shall be the responsibility of the COMMITTEE FOR THE UNIVERSITY OF OTTAWA AWARD FOR EXCELLENCE IN RESEARCH (the Committee).
 The composition and terms of reference of the Committee shall be as set out herein.

 5. SELECTION CRITERIA

-5.1 It is intended that the award recognize contributions to research which have earned distinction for the researcher and for the University as a result of the importance and exceptional characteristics of her research work in any of the fields of study sponsored by the University.
+5.1 It is intended that the award recognize contributions to research which have earned distinction for the researchers and for the University as a result of the importance and exceptional characteristics of their research work in any of the fields of study sponsored by the University.
 The term ‘research’ must be interpreted in its broadest sense, referring to any original, productive scholarship in any of the fields of learning represented in the University.